DaveCaulfield/hangman/README.md

  ![game lose](docs/readme-images/game-over.png)

   ## Game over - win
-  - If the user guesses all the letters in the word they win.
+  - If the user guesses all the letters in the word they win the game.
   - A message is returned to the user advising they have won.
   - "YOU WIN" is displayed in green text
-  - The user can then easily choose to play again or return to the homepage by selecting from the menu feature.
+  - The user can then easily choose to play again or return to the homepage by selecting from the menu options.

  ![game win](docs/readme-images/game-win.png)